quoctruong242/quoctruong242/README.md

 ### Hi there.
 I'm TRUONG 👋

-- 🔭 I’m currently working on the University Information of Technology
+- 🔭 I’m currently a student at the University Information of Technology
-- 🌱 I’m currently learning Computer Science
+- 🌱 My major is Computer Science
-- 👯 I’m looking to collaborate on competition in Kaggle
-- 🤔 I’m looking for help with my project
+- 👯 I’m looking to collaborate on competition in Kaggle and looking for help with my project
-- 💬 Ask me about my professional
 - 📫 How to reach me: truong.quoc.truong242@gmail.com
-- 😄 Pronouns: Truong
-- ⚡ Fun fact: I'm newbie

 <!--